How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 Step 3: Choose your server location

-Just remember that you can upgrade later if needed.
+Remember that you can upgrade your plan later if needed.

 select server and location